0x60df/loophole/README.md

 named `loophole-mode-map` which holds some loophole commands.
 This is, as the name suggests, activated when `loophole-mode` is enabled.

+#### Buffer local behavior

+All loophole-maps are shared globally but their activating states are buffer local.
+Order of loophole-maps and editing state are also buffer local.
+You can control these conditions for each buffer.

 #### Naming loophole-map

 If you like some loophole-map, naming them may help.